gramps-project/gramps-web-docs/docs/en/user-guide/chat.md

-# Using AI chat
+# Using the AI Assistant

 !!! info
-    AI chat requires Gramps Web API version 2.5.0 or higher and Gramps Web version 24.10.0 or higher.
+    The AI Assistant requires Gramps Web API version 2.5.0 or higher and Gramps Web version 24.10.0 or higher.
 Gramps Web API version 3.6.0 introduced tool calling capabilities for more intelligent interactions.

-The chat view in Gramps Web (if available in your installation) gives access to an AI assistant that can answer questions about your family tree.
+The **Assistant** view in Gramps Web (if available in your installation, labelled "Chat" in older versions) gives access to an AI assistant that can answer questions about your family tree.

 !!! warning
     Since this is still a new and evolving feature, some types of question work well while others don't.
 Also, as with any AI assistant, it can give factually incorrect answers, so be sure to always double check.